English as an Additional Language

 - Ensure that there is a designated person in each school.
 The designated person will be responsible for monitoring the welfare and progress of pupils throughout the school who are learning English and Welsh as additional languages.

-- Establish systems to target individuals as required
+- Establish systems to target and support individuals as required

 - Develop a friendly and inclusive learning environment and ethos in the classroom for individuals who are learning English (and Welsh).